Endo and Kobayashi Live! The Latest on Tsundere Villainess Lieselotte: Light novel

 The series by Suzu Enoshima, originally serialized on the user-generated novel publishing website Shōsetsuka ni Narō from August 11 to November 3, 2018, was later made available on Kakuyomu in December 2019.
 It was also later acquired by Fujimi Shobo, who have published two light novel volumes with illustrations by Eihi between April 10 and August 9, 2019 under their Kadokawa Books imprint.
 An extra volume was released on December 9, 2022.
-In September 2021, J-Novel Club announced that they had licensed the light novel in North America.
+In September 2021, J-Novel Club announced that they had licensed the light novel in North America, and they released it digitally from December 13, 2021, to July 7, 2023.